 A larger than life crappie gets caught in East Tennessee.
-The giant weighed in at 5.46 lbs and is confirmed as the new Tennessee state record and possibly the new world record.
+The giant weighed in at 5.46 pounds and is confirmed as the new Tennessee state record and possibly the new world record.

 Editorial note: This post has been updated since the record was confirmed.